bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_parenthesis_after_argument_list.md

     console.log('"Java" + "Script" = \"' + 'Java' + 'Script\");
     // SyntaxError: missing ) after argument list

 Here JavaScript thinks that you meant to have `);` inside the string and ignores it, and it ends up not knowing that you meant the `);` to end the function `console.log`.
-To fix this, we could put a`'` after the “Script” string:
+To fix this, we could put a`'` after the "Script” string:

     console.log('"Java" + "Script" = \"' + 'Java' + 'Script\"');
     // '"Java" + "Script" = "JavaScript"'